lightning/bolts/01-messaging.md

       additional data.
     - SHOULD pick an even `type` identifiers when regular nodes should reject the message and close the connection.

+A receiving node:
+  - upon receiving a message of _odd_, unknown type:
+    - MUST ignore the received message.
+  - upon receiving a message of _even_, unknown type:
+    - MUST close the connection.
+    - MAY fail the channels.
+  - upon receiving a known message with insufficient length for the contents:
+    - MUST close the connection.
+    - MAY fail the channels.
+  - upon receiving a message with an `extension`:
+    - MAY ignore the `extension`.
+    - Otherwise, if the `extension` is invalid:
+      - MUST close the connection.
+      - MAY fail the channels.

 ### Rationale